Course Navigation

 Surface Water and Watersheds

-Precipitation that falls over land and snowmelt as the seasons change finds its way to bodies of surface water as surface runoff.
-If the ground is saturated, frozen, or otherwise impervious to infiltration, liquid water flows downhill forming larger and larger rivulets until reaching creeks, streams, or rivers heading toward the ocean.
+Precipitation that falls over land and seasonal snowmelt find their way to bodies of surface water as surface runoff.
+If the ground is saturated, frozen, or otherwise impervious to infiltration, liquid water flows downhill, forming larger and larger rivulets until eventually reaching creeks, streams, or rivers, and then heading toward the ocean.

 Strahler Stream Order Representation of Rivers of the Contiguous United States.
 The stream order indicates the level of branching in a river system, with higher stream orders indicated as thicker lines.
 The stream order map above reflects the morphology of various watersheds.
 Note the massive watershed for the Mississippi, Missouri, and Arkansas rivers at the center of the map, shown in pink.